Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 }
 // Same issues with double delete as the copy constructor.
 ```
-This is caused by the compiler atomically generating default implementations of certain methods (see discussion on the [rule of three](https://stackoverflow.com/q/4172722/14065)) if the user does not explicitly specify otherwise.
-In this case the problem comes because of the compiler generated versions of the copy constructor and assignment operator (see below)
+This is caused by the compiler atomically generating default implementations of specific methods (see discussion on the [rule of three](https://stackoverflow.com/q/4172722/14065)) if the user does not explicitly specify otherwise.
+In this case, the problem comes because of the compiler-generated versions of the copy constructor and assignment operator (see below)

-Compiler Generated Methods.
+#### Compiler Generated Methods.
 ```c
 namespace ThorsAnvil
 {